Skip to content

 The working time, extra pay, and holiday rules for Christmas, New Year, Epiphany and Easter are different in different collective agreement sectors.
 In all collective agreement sectors, there are special rules for these that differ from normal everyday work.

-100% extra will be paid for work that is done on Sundays, religious holidays, 1 May, and Finnish Independence Day (6 December).
+Mid-week public holidays are not automatically days off for all employees.
+100% extra is usually be paid for work that is done on Sundays, religious holidays, 1 May, and Finnish Independence Day (6 December).

 Religious holidays are: